-- What determines that a galaxy has a given type? - Why are there correlations between the properties of a given galaxy (such as size, colour, environment, etc)? - How do such correlations arise?
+- What determines that a galaxy has a given type? - Why are there correlations between the properties of a given galaxy (such as size, colour, environment, etc)? - When do such correlations arise? - What is the history of a galaxy? - Are the properties of galaxies consistent/be understood in Λ CDM?

-In this course we will study the properties of galaxies
+In this crash-course we will study the properties of galaxies

-- learn how to derive distances

 - how to derive ages and metallicities

 - What determines the colour, e.g. if a galaxy is red, what does it mean?

 - to measure the distribution of light

 - to determine the mass and internal kinematics

+- •